Gary Coleman (Gaelic footballer): Personal life

 Coleman attended school at St Pius X College, Magherafelt.
 His father Eamonn was manager of the 1993 Derry team that won the All-Ireland.

+Coleman made headlines in 2024 amidst rumours Rory Gallagher (Gaelic footballer) would be reappointed as Derry county football team manager, stating he wouldn't attend any games with him as manager, "And it sets a bad example - and have we no morals in Derry?"

 Inter-county career

 Regarded as one of the best Derry minor players of all time, Coleman captained Derry minors to two Ulster Minor Championships and an All-Ireland Minor Championship.
 He also won an Ulster Under-21 Championship medal in 1993.

 He was part of Derry's 1993 Ulster Championship and All-Ireland winning team, which beat Cork in the final.
 Coleman added a second Ulster Championship medal in 1998.

 He won four National Football League medals with Derry in 1992, 1995, 1996 and 2000.
 Coleman and Derry finished runners-up to Offaly in the 1998 National League decider.

 Club career

 Coleman started his career with O'Donovan Rossa GAC Magherafelt.
 After moving to his father's home townland of Ballymaguigan a few years ago, Coleman transferred to St. Trea's GFC Ballymaguigan in 2002 and played full forward for the side.
 He won a Derry Intermediate Football Championship with the club in 2003 and says it as precious and meaningful to him as the All-Ireland medal he won in 1993.